Claudiocfls/general-purpose-crawler/README.md

 # How to run

-Change variables presente on docker-compose.yml and DatabaseService.py.
+Change variables present on docker-compose.yml and DatabaseService.py.

 Run the project with the following command: